 Traditionally, the only person who doesn’t pay for the bachelorette party is the bride.
 Especially for an in-town party that’s a single night out instead of a weekend away, the bridesmaids and other guests will often chip in to cover the bride’s share, as well as cover their own costs.
-That’s one upside to heading out on the town with a bigger group!
+That’s one upside to heading out on the town with a bigger group.

 For a destination bachelorette bash, however, that rule doesn’t usually apply.
 Since there’s travel and lodging involved, plus multiple meals out, the bride will also contribute to help cover the expenses.
 You may all decide to treat the bride to one night on the town, but she’ll have to take out her wallet to cover that hangover brunch the next day.

-While you’re still in the planning process, keep the bride in the loop so she (and all of the attendees!) have an idea of how much they’ll be expected to spend.
+While you’re still in the planning process, keep the bride in the loop so she (and all of the attendees) have an idea of how much they’ll be expected to spend.
 Consider Airbnb over a pricey hotel suite, and look at options in a few price ranges to find something that works for everyone.
 As you’re planning activities and meals, be sure to share pricing information so the guests can start budgeting.

-If the bride is strapped for cash (hey, weddings are expensive!), scrap that weekend in Vegas in favor of something she’ll be more comfortable with.
+If the bride is strapped for cash (hey, weddings are expensive), scrap that weekend in Vegas in favor of something she’ll be more comfortable with.
 A slumber party with teen movies, popcorn, and junk food (plus the bride’s favorite wine or cocktail) is just as fun and will be much easier on everyone’s wallets.